Would you like to help A LOT of people? Or would you rather make A LOT of money?

 Now that you’ve read up on all these entrepreneurs I know what you’re probably thinking: “That’s great, Harv, but how will this help me?”

 What problems do you see in your everyday life?
 What solutions do you want to see in the world?
 Remember, there’s just one secret to success:

-Solve a problems for other people.
+Solve problems for other people.
 It’s that simple.
 The bigger the problem the richer you’ll get.

 Finding a place to start doesn’t have to be hard.
 Spend a day paying close attention to the problems you encounter.
 What annoys you?
 What inconveniences you?

-All you have to do to register is click here or select a date and time below that works best for you.
+Click here to register for FREE and select a date and time that works best for you.